AndrewVonStieglitz/HermitScript/readme.md

 Clone the repository to your local machine
 Run npm install to install the dependencies
-Build the project using npm run build
+Run tsc index.ts to compile the TypeScript code
-Run the project using npm start
+Run node index.js to run the program

 # License